-This current SIP revision supplements MDE's previous submittal, further addressing the CAA §110(a)(2)(D)(i)(I) (i.e., good neighbor) requirements to demonstrate that emissions from sources in Maryland do not contribute significantly to nonattainment in, or interfere with maintenance by, any other state with respect to the 2008 ozone NAAQS.
-MDE's analysis of recent EPA modeling conducted for the updated transport rule1, recent ozone monitoring data, and emission trends demonstrates that Maryland meets and exceeds its good neighbor requirements for the 2008 ozone NAAQS.
+This current SIP revision supplements MDE's previous submittal, further addressing the CAA \$110(a)(2)(D)(i)(I) (i.e., good neighbor) requirements to demonstrate that emissions from sources in Maryland do not contribute significantly to nonattainment in, or interfere with maintenance by, any other state with respect to the 2015 ozone NAAQS.
+Recent ozone monitoring data and emission trends, combined with Maryland's permanent and enforceable emissions reduction measures demonstrates that the State meets and exceeds its good neighbor requirements for the 2015 ozone NAAQS, without relying solely on federal programs.

-Maryland meets and exceeds the good neighbor obligations through state regulations and does not rely solely on federal programs to fulfill the requirements of §110(a)(2)(D)(i)(I).
-Due to the presence of nonattainment areas, Maryland has implemented numerous planning requirements designed to achieve compliance with the NAAQS.
+Due to the presence of nonattainment areas, Maryland has implemented numerous planning requirements designed to achieve compliance with the ozone NAAQS.
 Maryland has previously complied with the requirements of §110 in its infrastructure SIPs, which have been approved by EPA.
 In doing so, Maryland, as a state, has implemented one of the country's most stringent set of emission controls in the country, aggressively regulating power plants, factories, and motor vehicles.